 The National Resource Network

-The National Resource Network (the Network) is a core component of the Obama Administration’s Strong Cities, Strong Communities (SC2) initiative, and develops and delivers innovative solutions to American cities to help them address their toughest economic challenges.
+The National Resource Network (the Network) develops and delivers innovative solutions to American cities to help them address their toughest economic challenges.
 The Network works with local leaders to identify practical solutions, share real-world expertise and best practices, and help cities develop the tools and strategies they need to grow their economies.

-Funded with $10 million from the U.S. Department of Housing and Urban Development (HUD), the Network is a new program that leverages the expertise, partnerships, and resources of the public and private sectors to help cities comprehensively tackle their most pressing challenges.
+Initially funded with $10 million from the U.S. Department of Housing and Urban Development (HUD), the Network designed an innovative approach that leverages the expertise, partnerships, and resources of the public and private sectors to help cities comprehensively tackle their most pressing challenges.
 The Network provides cities with customized tools and advice to build strategic partnerships, strengthen their economic competitiveness, and marshal public and private sector resources.

-The Network is administered by a consortium selected by HUD though a national competition.
-The consortium works closely with HUD and the White House Council on Strong Cities, Strong Communities, which has been tasked with overseeing the SC2 initiative, to deliver services and impact federal policy.
+The Network is administered by a consortium selected by HUD though a national competition and works closely with HUD to deliver services and impact federal policy.
 The Network consortium consists of the following private and public sector organizations:

 In addition, the Urban Institute is a key partner as the external evaluator of the Network’s performance and impacts.
 Other Strategic Partners are: Abt Associates, Center for Community Progress, Civic Consulting USA, Coalition of Urban Serving Universities, Corporation for Supportive Housing, Institute for Building Technology and Safety (IBTS), Jobs for the Future, National Association of Development Organizations, NeighborWorks America, Trust for Public Land, University of Chicago, and University of Southern California Sol Price School of Public Policy.